sorousharghavan/Udacity_SelfDriving_Car_Advanced_Lane_Finding/README.md

 The pipeline is prone to error possibly during lane changes of the vehicle and surrounding cars.
 Moreover, on city streets the quality of the road could result in noisy image and extra lines perpendicular to lanes such as pedestrian crossings will throw off the lanes.

 Suggestions for improvement could include:
-* Detect and ignore possible erroneous lines based on sudden change in the polynomial constants
+* Detect and ignore possible erroneous lines based on sudden change in the polynomial constants (EDIT: added to pipeline)
-* Adding RGB filtering to the S filter
+* Adding RGB filtering to the S filter (EDIT: added to pipeline)
 * Optimizing Sobel threshold and kernels as well as using y-gradient
 * Dynamic source finding for the perspective transform to remove dependency to camera location